In this article, we take a look at some of the commonly asked questions about Child Law.

-Who are CAFCASS and how are they involved in my case?
+Who is CAFCASS and how are they involved in my case?

 What is the role of the Children’s Guardian?

 In care proceedings, the court will usually appoint a guardian for the child concerned.
-The guardian will be an independent professional from CAFCASS and will advise the court on the child’s best interests.
+The guardian will be an independent professional from CAFCASS, who will advise the court on the child’s best interests.
 The guardian is crucial in helping the court to understand the child’s wishes and to be their voice in proceedings.

-I have been contacted by a mediation service, what should I do?
+I have been contacted by a family mediation service, what should I do?